m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 ## Address Translation
 The reason that translation has to happen is that the address space that the process is provided is just an abstraction of the physical memory layout underneath.

-For example, the process thinks it has access to a chunk of contiguous memory - which it doesn’t - and in some cases the process may think that it has access to more memory than is currently physically available.
+For example, the process thinks it has access to a chunk of contiguous memory - which it doesn't - and in some cases the process may think that it has access to more memory than is currently physically available.

 Naturally, the operating system needs to maintain a system to map between the abstraction and the reality.